 Our Mental Health Navigator is a free, self-referral resource and can be accessed by phone or email:

 email@example.com | 587-434-9178

-To help speed up the intake process, you can complete an assessment form in one of the below two ways:
+To help speed up the intake process, you can complete the below assessment form:

 A Mental Health and Addiction Navigator is a professional support that helps parents and caregivers of children and youth struggling during the COVID-19 pandemic more effectively identify and access available resources within our community.
 At Hull Services, we have nearly 60 years of experience assessing and supporting the mental health and addiction needs of children, youth and their families and bring this knowledge and experience to the Navigator role.

 No. Access to our Navigator is a self-referral process based upon your expressed concerns for the needs of your child.
 At Hull, we believe that parents and caregivers are experts in knowing when their child or teen is struggling, and welcome any referrals upon their behalf.

 No. There is no cost for receiving supports from the Navigator.
 The only costs that could occur is in when a recommended service or support put forward by the Navigator has a fee-for-service component.
 The capacity to pay for any future services and supports will be discussed during the initial appointment and will help guide the decision-making and referral process.

 Given the ever-changing rates of COVID-19 cases in Calgary, it is preferred, from a safety perspective, that appointments occur either over the phone or through the use of the online meeting platform Zoom which the Navigator has direct access to.